kyledy/hospital-manager/README.md

 - As a Patient, I wish to be able to submit an inquiry to the help desk.
 - As a Patient, I wish to be able to access a FAQ page for the hospital.

+####Persistence
+- As a Patient, I wish to be able to save my appointment receipt to file.
+- As a Patient, I wish to be able to save inquiries I've made to file.

 ### Admin User Stories
 - As an Admin, I wish to be able to login to the System using a set username and password.